JeongMinIsBest/JeongMinIsBest/README.md

   <samp> Hi, this is JeongMin Lim, who is interested in NLP and dreaming of becoming a NLP researcher. 🙋‍♀️
   </samp>
 <br/>
-  <samp> I'm studying Deep Learning, NLP, Data Science, Machine Learning now in the Artificial Intelligence field. 🤖
+  <samp> I'm studying Natural Language Processing, Deep Learning, Machine Learning now in the Artificial Intelligence field. 🤖
   </samp>
 <br/>
   <samp> I usually lead AI projects and have lots of passion to do everything that I want to study. 🎇